 D-500: Reemployment Services and Eligibility Assessment

 The goal of the Reemployment Services and Eligibility Assessment (RESEA) program is to provide claimants with a wide array of available resources that support reemployment as quickly as possible and to connect claimants to reemployment services, including coenrollment in Wagner-Peyser–funded employment services, the WIOA Dislocated Worker program, or other program services, as appropriate.
-RESEA participants who have been prioritized and referred to Boards are considered to have met the eligibility criteria for “Dislocated Worker.” services under Category 1, as outlined in the WIOA Eligibility Documentation Log.
+RESEA participants who have been prioritized and referred to Boards are considered to have met the eligibility criteria for “Dislocated Worker.”

-State merit staff may not provide RESEA services.
-Direct RESEA services may be delivered by RESEA staff members or by other appropriately trained workforce service provider staff.
+At the direction of TWC, designated ES Merit staff must:

+register RESEA claimants for ES services in WorkInTexas.com (charging staff time to “RESEA grant”);

+provide immediate (within one business day) personal or remote services to noncompliant RESEA claimants (charging staff time to “RESEA grant”); and

+assist Workforce Solutions Office staff when:

+gaps in staff coverage occur; and

+larger than normal claimant pools are experienced.
+(ES Merit staff, when providing services under these two circumstances, may NOT charge time to “RESEA grant.”)

-For more information, refer to the RESEA Program Guide
+For more information, refer to the RESEA Program Guide and Board Contract Attachment A—Board Grant Reemployment Services and Eligibility Assessment Statement of Work—Project Requirements.

 D-600: Texas Payday Wage Claim Process